PoseGravity: Pose Estimation from Points and Lines with Axis Prior: Synthetic Experiments

-Table \hyperref[tab:1]{1} compares the results of the proposed algorithm in the minimal two point case against the competing P2P solution \cite{P2P}.
-Without any recovery of minimal solutions, the algorithm results are virtually identical.
-However, the algorithm with recovery is able to always return a valid solution.
-These recovered solutions are noisy by definition, so their inclusion marginally increases the reported error proportional to their amount in each batch of trials.
+\cref{tab:1} compares the proposed algorithm with a competing P2P method~\cite{P2P} in the minimal two-point case.
+Our algorithm by default recovers both exact and non-exact solutions, producing a solution in every trial.
+However, when modified to only return exact solutions, the results of both methods become virtually identical.
+Since recovered solutions are noisy by definition, their inclusion marginally increases the reported error proportional to their amount in each batch of trials.

-Figure \hyperref[fig:pnp]{3} shows the comparison of the algorithm against the baseline PnP solvers.
-These plots identify the regions in which the gravity vector solution acts as an effective regularizer against noise.
-For small amounts of points, we see that the algorithm generally outperforms the P3P solution when $\epsilon_{noise} > 0.01$ and $\theta_{noise}<1.5$ degrees or when $\epsilon_{noise} > 0.1$.
-Note that with P3P, we can get up to four valid solutions while our algorithm returns at most two (usually just one for three input points).
-For larger numbers of points, the algorithm outperforms the PnP solution in the region where $\epsilon_{noise}>0.05$ and $\theta_{noise}<1$ degree.